Audio-Solutions/pulse-visualizer/README.md

 ## Configuration

 Pulse doesn't have a settings menu (and probably never will), so you'll be editing a YAML config file.
 On first run, it copies a template to `~/.config/pulse-visualizer/config.yml`.
+On windows it will be installed to `C:\Users\user\.config\pulse-visualizer\config.yml`.

 For comprehensive configuration documentation, see [CONFIGURATION.md](CONFIGURATION.md).